What is DiscoverEU?

 The selection of applicants will take place via an online application tool available on the European Youth Portal.
 Applicants will first have to pass the eligibility criteria check.
 Then, all applicants will need tocomplete a quiz.
 They must answer 5 multiple choice quiz questions linked to the 2018 European Year of Cultural Heritage, other European Union initiatives targeting young people and the upcoming European Parliamentelections.
-Finally, they will need to answer an additional question related to the current application round.
-The correct replies to the quiz and this final question will allow theEuropean Commission to make the selection and to rank the applicants in case there are more applications than the budget cancater for.
+Finally, they will need to answer a more general question related to the EU.
+The correct replies to the quiz and the additional question will allow theEuropean Commission to rank the applicants in case there are more applications than the budget cancater for.

 What about young people with reduced mobility and/or special needs?

-Young people with special needs (such as reduced mobility, visual impairments) may be entitled to receive appropriate additional support.
-Those costs will be assessed on a case-by-case basis according to their needs and based on appropriate documents, as required under the national law of the Member State of residence.
-In this respect, costs of special assistance (for example an accompanying person, a dog for visually impaired participants) might be covered.
-The Commission strongly encourages young people with special needs to apply.
+Young people with special needs (such as reduced mobility, visual impairments, etc.) may be entitled to receive appropriate additional support.
+Those costs will be assessed on a case-by-case basis according to their needs and based on appropriate documents justifying their special needs, as required under the national law of the Member State of residence.
+In that respect, costs of special assistance (for example an accompanying person, a dog for visually impaired participants etc.) might be covered.

-Should the selected participants book the travel passes themselves?
+Should the selected participants book the travel tickets themselves?

-No. Selected participants should not book their travel passes themselves, as tickets purchased separately shall not be reimbursed.
-Travel passes for the selected participants will exclusively be booked, purchased and delivered by the external contractor designated by the European Commission.
+No. Selected participants should not book their travel tickets themselves, as tickets purchased separately shall not be reimbursed.
+Travel tickets for the selected participants will exclusively be booked, purchased and delivered by the external contractor designated by the European Commission.

-What is the value of the travel passes?
+What is the value of the travel tickets?

-The basic rule is that each participant will be entitled to financing of his or her travel pass of €260.
+The basic rule is that each participant will be entitled to a financing of their travel ticket of €260.
 Travel will only be in second or economy class.
 However, this amount can be higher in specific cases, for instance for people living in remote regions.